brokechubb/Jakey/docs/AI_FAILOVER_SYSTEM.md

 ## 📝 License

-This failover system is part of the JakeySelfBot project and follows the same licensing terms.
+This failover system is part of the Jakey project and follows the same licensing terms.

 ---